truenas/middleware/docs/userguide/truenas_services.rst

 |                |                                                            |
 +----------------+------------------------------------------------------------+

-.. note:: do not set the
+.. note:: Do not set the
    *directory name cache size* as an "Auxiliary parameter".
-Due to differences in how Linux and BSD handle file descriptors, directory name caching is disabled on BSD systems in order to improve performance.
+Due to differences in how Linux and BSD handle file descriptors, directory name caching is disabled on BSD systems to improve performance.

 .. _Troubleshooting CIFS: